harrietrs/rap-community-of-practice/docs/training_resources/R/git_with_RStudio.md

 iii.
 In the above image notice how it points the original branch we are copying from, in grey letters: from "main".
 If you wish to create a new branch, which will be a copy from a different branch to "main", then set the repository to the branch you wish to copy from and then repeat steps i. and ii.

 iv.
 Back to the terminal (e.g. Command Prompt/Anaconda Prompt/Git Bash etc.), type `git branch -a` to view a list of all available branches existing in the repository.
 The branches that contain the `remote/` path are the branches online, on GitHub.
 Have a look at the list.
 You will notice your new branch is not there yet.
-To update your local master branch with all the lastest updates on Gitlab, type `git pull`.
+To update your local master branch with all the latest updates on Gitlab, type `git pull`.
 Type `git branch -a` and you should see your branch available in the list now.

 v.
 To start working on your branch and select, type in the terminal `git checkout <your branch name>`.